DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_checkinmarkedtimespan.md - checks whether an event resides in a timespan of a specific type
 - api/scheduler_checklimitviolation.md - checks whether the specified event takes place at the blocked time period
 - api/scheduler_clearall.md - removes all events from the scheduler
-- api/scheduler_closeallsections.md - closes all sections in the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
+- api/scheduler_closeallsections.md - closes all sections in the currently active view
-- api/scheduler_closesection.md - closes the specified section in the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
+- api/scheduler_closesection.md - closes the specified section in the currently active view
 - api/scheduler_collapse.md - collapses the expanded scheduler back to the normal size
 - api/scheduler_creategridview.md - creates the Grid view in the scheduler
 - api/scheduler_createtimelineview.md - creates the Timeline view in the scheduler
 - api/scheduler_createunitsview.md - creates the Units view in the scheduler
-- api/scheduler_deleteallsections.md - deletes all sections from  the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
+- api/scheduler_deleteallsections.md - deletes all sections from  the currently active view
 - api/scheduler_deleteevent.md - deletes the specified event
 - api/scheduler_deletemarkedtimespan.md - removes marking/blocking set by the addMarkedTimespan() method
-- api/scheduler_deletesection.md - deletes a section from  the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
+- api/scheduler_deletesection.md - deletes a section from the currently active view
 - api/scheduler_destroycalendar.md - destroys previously created mini-calendar
 - api/scheduler_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent method)
 - api/scheduler_edit.md - opens the inline editor to alter the event's text  (the editor in the event's box)